Photograph by Margaret Smith

 BOARD OF DIRECTORS & Staff

 The Board of Directors come from each of the four continental flyways: Pacific, Central, Mississippi, and Atlantic.
-The Trumpeter Swan Society Board includes men and women with many years of Trumpeter Swan and waterfowl experience, agency leadership experience, and business, investment and legal expertise.
+The Trumpeter Swan Society Board includes people from across North America with many years of Trumpeter Swan and waterfowl experience, agency leadership experience, and business, investment and legal expertise.

 David Myers, Treasurer